 The process to support children to settle in successfully begins in the term before they start school.

 New Parents Evenings are held in June and January to give parents the opportunity to look closely at the school and listen to Governors and staff talk about our school and its curriculum.
-The parents are given the School Booklet, a letter informing them of which Small Group their child will be in and the date and time of the Home Visit in September/January, the Home to School Booklet and a copy of the school’s latest Ofsted report.
-Parents can also meet their child’s Colour Group leader.
+The parents are given the School Booklet, a letter informing them of which Colour Group their child will be in and the date and time of the Home Visit in September/January, the Home to School Booklet and a copy of the school’s latest Ofsted report.
+Every child is put in a small group, known as a Colour Group, led by a key adult.
+Parents Evening is an opportunity for parents to meet their child’s Colour Group leader

 If parents are still unable to attend, the relevant information is posted to them.

 An Open day is also organised during July for the September intake.
 All Central area schools agree a day and all children visit their new schools on that day.
 This enables our school to invite children and parents/carers to attend an Open day.
+Parents always stay for this Open day session so there is no issue of separation, it is just a time to begin relationships and become familiar with the new environment.
 During the day we organise the classroom areas for children to play and begin to familiarise themselves with the school.
 Children and parents/carers also have the opportunity to meet with their Colour group leaders.
+In the evening there is a meeting just for Parents in which they can find out more about how and why our School works beside children in learning.

 Home Visits take place during the first two weeks of the Autumn/Spring terms.
 (See Home Visiting policy for more details.)